QuantZero/ai-agents/mvp-planner-agent/README.md

 - **Outputs one thing only** at the end: a **complete, self-contained prompt string** that you can pass directly to a separate *builder agent* (e.g., another script or external LLM).

+The planner is available in two modes:
+- **Web UI** (recommended): Interactive chat-based interface built with Streamlit
+- **CLI**: Command-line interface for terminal-based workflows

-The planner is CLI-first, built with `langchain-openai` and the OpenAI API.
+Built with `langchain-openai` and the OpenAI API.

 ## Requirements